AdobeDocs/audience-manager.en/help/using/features/traits/trait-qualification-reference.md

 When filtering the results by [!UICONTROL Device ID]:

-* The [!UICONTROL Unique Trait Realizations] counts the number of your anonymous device visitors that have added the trait to their profile, within different time ranges.
+* [!UICONTROL Unique Trait Realizations] is the number of your anonymous device visitors that have added the trait to their profile within different time ranges.
-* The [!UICONTROL Total Trait Population] counts the total number of your anonymous device visitors that have the trait on their profile.
+* [!UICONTROL Total Trait Population] is the number of your anonymous device visitors that have this trait on their profile.

 When filtering the results by [!UICONTROL Cross-Device ID]:

-* The [!UICONTROL Unique Trait Realizations] count the number of your authenticated visitors that have added the trait to their profile, within different time ranges.
+* [!UICONTROL Unique Trait Realizations] is the number of your authenticated visitors that have added the trait to their profile, within different time ranges.
-* The [!UICONTROL Total Trait Population] counts the total number of your authenticated visitors that have this trait on their profile.
+* [!UICONTROL Total Trait Population] is the number of your authenticated visitors that have this trait on their profile.

 Think of the numbers this way.
 In the image above, from the [Trait Details](../../features/traits/trait-details-page.md) view, 90,173 represents the number of active devices, that visited your properties yesterday.
 The [!UICONTROL Total Trait Population] of 55,757 represents the amount of users currently qualified for this trait.
 The [!UICONTROL Total Trait Population] figure is meant to show the total amount of users who could be used for segmentation/targeting.
 Typically, users will remain part of a trait for 120 days.